taciobelmonte/capgemini/README.md

 2 - Start the development server with `npm start`

 It's done!
-You should have World Weather running straight way...
+You should have this app running straight way...

 ## Project Structure
 ```bash